thatnewyorker/verso/BUILD_PACKAGING.md

 Notes:
 - Both flags can be used together.
 When both are provided, both pointer files are written.
-- Writes are best-effort: failures emit a warning and do not fail the run.
+- Writes are best-effort by default; pass `--strict-pointer` to fail the run on pointer write errors.
 - The file content is a single absolute path to the staged binary.

 Examples: